 Well, I think you have the idea.
 Every day with her family, her parents, brothers and her sister brought joy to Shelli’s heart, making it possible for her to separate reality from fantasy.
 Waking up from a dream and being able to put it down in her journal filled shelves of journals throughout her lifetime.

-"Page Links" will feature a section for each of my characters.
+"Home" page features a section showing each character, complete with their portrait.
+Click on each picture to take you to their bio.
 I feel that it's important to have a backstory for each one to guide you through the novel without confusing you.
-Heck, this is my first novel.
-I'm still learning.
-That's why I have you, my reader, to give me feedback to make it a better story, one that you would stay up all night reading because you just couldn't put it down!
+I am asking you, my readers, to give me feedback to make it a better story, one that you would stay up all night reading because you just couldn't put it down!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.